techbot11/jsbot/readme.md

 You may need to ```sudo``` it.
 ## Why?

-The create-react-app cli has no actual structure and I noticed that when I start a project almost everytime I needed a router,state-management (redux, I choose mobx - in the future maybe a redux flag to generate with redux) and sass (who doesn't love Sass right?!).
+The jsbot cli has no actual structure and I noticed that when I start a project almost everytime I needed a router,state-management (redux, I choose mobx - in the future maybe a redux flag to generate with redux) and sass (who doesn't love Sass right?!).

 And the second reason was that I had to manually copy-paste the code when I wanted to create a component.